demir-delic/book-recommendation/README.md

 ---

-After fulfilling the prerequisites, clone this repository, then open the `.env` file at the project root and replace the text `YOUR_API_KEY` with the corresponding API key(s).
+After fulfilling the prerequisites, clone this repository, then rename the `.env.sample` file at the project root to `.env` and replace the text `YOUR_API_KEY` with the corresponding API key(s).

 Now you're ready to run the script.
 Thanks to [zero-installs](https://yarnpkg.com/features/zero-installs), there's no need for an installation step.